 Report Date (ISAP 2) – The date on which the actuary issues a report to intended users.
 It usually follows the valuation date.

+Reporting Entity (ISAP 3) – As defined by the IASB in paragraph 8 of Framework for the preparation and presentation of financial statements, adopted in April 2001: “an entity for which there are users who rely on the financial statements as their major source of financial information about the entity.”

 Social Security Program (ISAP 2) – a program with all the following attributes regardless of how it is financed and administered:

 Coverage is of a broad segment, or all, of the population, often on a compulsory or automatic basis;